cosmicray001/open-dev-life/README.md

 * Make Sure you commit your changes in a new branch.
 * Make Sure you Give proper name to your files describing the addition.
-* Also Make Sure you comment your code whereever necessary.
+* Also Make Sure you comment your code whereever necessary

 <!--       END OF README           END OF README         END OF README         END OF README          END OF README           END OF README           END OF README      -->